PhiloBiblon/philobiblon-to-wikibase/pb2wb/README.md

 __NOTE 2__: The `RECONCILIATION_ERROR_OBJECT` is an object used during pre-processing to indicate errors without breaking quick statements.
 This setting can't yet be specified if you have an empty wikibase.
 Look for more information in the pre-processing section below.

+### To be documented

+Here are some other environment setup issues that should perhaps be better documented.

+* On Macs, managing python versions can be an issue.
+The documentation and scripts use just `python` not `python3`.
+  One way to manage this is to use `pyenv`.
+I am using python version 3.9.19, but newer versions probably work fine.
+* The utf-9 cleanup step requires a different version of `iconv` than is present by default on a mac.
+I had success with `brew install libiconv` followed by putting the brew version forward in the path.
+* We saw a problem with pandas and numpy version incompatibility.
+This was worked around by removing the version specifications in requirements.txt.

 ## Summary of steps

 The following steps are detailed in separate sections below.
 You may not need to do all of them.